-- 3. The student may be required to do some in-school or out-of-school research and/or work related to the violation. - 4.
-All academic work must be made up within the normal framework of time, as outlined in the policies for make-up work. - 5.
+- 3. All academic work must be made up within the normal framework of time, as outlined in the policies for make-up work. - 4.
 The student may be permitted or requested to go before the student body or a group of peers to ask forgiveness for the wrong committed.
 Public offense Public apology/ Private offense Private apology